Principal Investigator is a university employee who has a Full-Time position that includes:

 Except where otherwise authorized by statute, costs must meet the following general

-criteria in order to be allowable under Federal awards:
+criteria to be allowable under Federal awards:

-thereto under these principles.
+these principles.

 - Be accorded consistent treatment.
 A cost may not be assigned to a Federal award as